cegonse/cest-docs/docs/quickstart/first.md

 2. Test-suites can be nested one inside each other.
 Cest will run them in outside-in order.
 3. `expect()` is the keyword that lets you do assertions on the calculation results of your code.
 The whole set of available assertions is available in the [API reference](../reference.md)

 With our test in place, let's build and run the calculator test.
-The test can be easily run by executing the compiled file, as Cest tests are stand-along executable applications.
+The test can be easily run by executing the compiled file, as Cest tests are stand-alone executable applications.
 Check out the different output styles in the API reference [API reference](../reference.md) or by running the test with the `--help` flag.

 ```bash title="Compiling the test"
 g++ -Ilib -Isrc src/calculator.cpp test/calculator.test.cpp -o build/calculator_test